The value of a good strategy is only known when strategy implementation is completed effectively.

 - Selecting an inappropriate leader for implementing the strategy and evaluating the results;

 - Failure to predict the time and challenges implementation will encompass;

 - Allowing other projects to distract attention and priority, possibly causing lead resources to be diverted;

 - The basis upon which the strategies were developed or were poorly forecasted.

 Each of the points is not mutually exclusive and must be considered simultaneously for strategy implementation to succeed.

 Effective implementation requires a well-disciplined management process for it to succeed.

 For many companies, the strategy encompasses the activities of sales and marketing.
 These two areas often have the highest transparency of success or failure, as they can be seen from the outside and internally.
 The implementation of the strategy involving these two contributing areas requires careful management and leadership.

-Problems of successful implementation centre around how well or badly the existing business responds to change and how adequate their reporting proves to be.
+Problems of successful implementation centre around how well or badly the existing business responds to change and how adequate its reporting proves to be.
 Any strategy requires change.

 To counter these problems, Sales Focus Advisory suggests the following: